MYIOPSITTA MONACHUS

 As students in Barnum Hall can attest, the parakeets are noisy.
 These social birds are constantly vocalizing with squawks and shrieks as they work.
 Studies have identified eleven different vocalizations with different meanings.

 Many people are surpirsed that these parakeets can survive our harsh winters.
-However, though the birds are native to equitorial countries in South America, they come from mountainous areas.
+However, though the birds are native to equatorial countries in South America, they come from mountainous areas.
 Also, their nests are well built to insulate them from the cold and enable them to keep warm with body heat.

 Parakeet Classification

-Kingdom ANIMALIA Eukaryotic, multicellular, heterotrophic living organisms capable of muscular movement.
+Eukaryotic, multicellular, heterotrophic living organisms capable of muscular movement.

-Phylum CHORDATA Animals with a dorsal tubular nerve chord, notochord, pharyngeal gill slits, and post anal tail at some time in their life cycle.
+Animals with a dorsal tubular nerve chord, notochord, pharyngeal gill slits, and post anal tail at some time in their life cycle.

-Subphylum VERTEBRATA Chordates in which the notochord has been replaced with a segmented backbone.
+Chordates in which the notochord has been replaced with a segmented backbone.

-Class AVES Warm-blooded vertebrates with the forelimbs modified as wings, a horny beak, and feathers covering the body.
+Warm-blooded vertebrates with the forelimbs modified as wings, a horny beak, and feathers covering the body.

 Order PSITTACIFORMES